stingalleman/zermelorooster-cli/README.md

   -h, --help     output usage information

 Commands:
-  token          input your own zermelo token login          login to your zportal account week           show how many appointments you have this week status         Show the status of your school's zportal portal
+  token          input a zermelo token login          login to your zportal account week           show how many appointments you have this week status         Show the status of your school's zportal portal